MIRI LRS Recommended Strategies

 See also: MIRI Cross-Mode Recommended Strategies, MIRI LRS Slit Target Acquisition, MIRI LRS Slitless Target Acquisition, JWST Pointing Performance

 For slit observations, TA is highly recommended for point or compact sources given the size of the slit (length 4.7", 3.18 mm, 42.7 pix; width 0.51", 0.33 mm, 4.6 pix) and the sensitivity of the calibration to the location of the source in the slit.
-The no-TA option is intended to be used mostly for extended sources, and for dedicated background exposures, if required.
+The no-TA option is intended to be used mostly for extended sources, or for dedicated background exposures, if required.

 Some observing situations will require the use of an offset TA target.
-Any error in the position of either the TA target or the spectroscopic target will result in the misplacement of the target in the slit and could lead to a failure of the observation.
+Any error in the position of either the TA target or the science target will result in the misplacement of the science target in the slit and could lead to a failure of the observation.
 See LRS Slit Target Acquisition - Self TA vs. offset TA and Policies for the Telescope Time Review Board for additional information.

 LRS verification image